Submission and assessment

 Key dates

-at least 10 calendar days before the Faculty Council at which the dissertation is to be submitted, the data must be completed in Plato, and the digital version of the PhD must be uploaded in Plato.
+via the Faculty Council, following the timetable for submission of preparatory documents to the Council.
+The data must be completed in Plato by that deadline, and the digital version of the PhD must be uploaded in Plato by then.
 Any necessary paper copies can be submitted to the Faculty Student Administration until 16:00 the day before the Faculty Council. - Written appraisals:

 the experts in the reading committee upload their written appraisals into Plato at least 7 working days prior to the first part of the doctoral exam.
 The rapporteur does this at least 4 working days prior to the first part of the doctoral exam.
 The doctoral student and all members of the Examination Board can consult the reports via Plato at least 4 working days prior to the first part of the doctoral exam. - First assessment of the doctoral exam (first session):